Main Battle Tank MBT - United States

 - M1 ABV Assault Breacher Vehicle: Assault variant for the USMC.
 Based upon the M1A1 Abrams chassis, the Assault Breacher Vehicle has a variety of systems installed, such as a full-width mine plow, two linear demolition charges, and a lane-marking system.
 Reactive armor has been fitted to the vehicle providing additional protection against HEAT-based weapons.
 The turret has been replaced by a new smaller one with two MICLIC launchers at its rear.
 A M2HB .50 machine gun in a remote weapons station is mounted on the commander's cupola and a bank of grenade launchers are fitted to each side of the superstructure to cover the frontal arc are provided for self-protection

 The main armament of the M1A1 Abrams is the 120mm M256 smoothbore gun, developed by Rheinmetall Waffe Munition GmbH of Germany.
 The 120mm M256 gun of the M1A1 tank can fire various types of ammunition, as the M829A1 APFSDS-T ammunition (kinetic energy round with long rod penetrator, made of depleted uranium, with a muzzle velocity of 1,575 m/sec, and a maximum effective range of 3,500 meters, but engagement ranges approaching 4,000 meters were successfully demonstrated during Operation Desert Storm).
-A new generation of ammunition enters in service in 1994, called 120mm APFSDS-T M829A2.
+A new generation of ammunition enters into service in 1994, called 120mm APFSDS-T M829A2.
 The 120mm APFSDS-T M829A3 is the third generation of depleted uranium armor penetrator tank rounds.
 It will replace the M829A1 and the M829A2 projectiles.
 A total of 40 of 120mm ammunition are carried inside the tank, with 34 in the turret bustle and six in a rear hull box.
 A 7.62mm coaxial machine gun is mounted to the right of the main armament and a similar weapon is available on the left side of the turret for the loader can be elevated from -30 to +65º, total traverse being 265º.
 The commander hatch is armed with a standard 12.7 mm (0.50) Browning M2 HB machine gun which can be elevated from -10 to +65º and traversed through 360º.
 This weapon has powered and manual controls for traverse and manual controls for elevation.
 The 12.7 mm machine gun has an electric power traverse and can be aimed and fired from within the turret.
 Six smoke grenade dischargers are mounted to each side of the turret.
 In addition to the smoke grenade dischargers, the M1A1 also has an engine-operated smoke-laying system.

 |Design and protection|